qualisign/optipulse.github.io/whitepaper.md

 ### Overview<a id="sec-2-2-1" name="sec-2-2-1"></a>

 A platform business erases the distinction between producers and consumers of goods and services.
 It does this by providing consumers with some form of infrastructure for creating value on their own.
-This can be something as unassuming as a mobile app, as in the case of Uber.
+This infrastructure can be something as unassuming as a mobile app, as in the case of Uber.
 Such businesses tend to uncover value already existent, but previously unrecognized - mainly because it resides in the hands of consumers.
 Platform business have shown us that value of this sort actually constitutes the lion's share of the market - when it is effectively utilized.
 As Tech Crunch put it,